Welcome GUEST! CREATE ACCOUNT - Forgot Password?

 Registered: Apr 01, '08

-On the plus side it sounds like a pretty inexpensive fetish, and how many gals (or guys) do much to cover up their necks?
-I bet there's even a whole thing about women who like to wear chokers, neckties, or even neck rings for their sexual kicks.
+Maybe I'm asking too much, but I really hope not.
 "It's incredibly obvious, isn't it?
 A foreign substance is introduced into our precious bodily fluids without the knowledge of the individual.
 Certainly without any choice.
 That's the way your hardcore Commie works." - Gen. Jack D. Rippper, Dr. Stranglove

 Active User